Oral Thrush: A Common Fungal Infection of the Mouth

 How to Maintain an Optimal Oral Microbiome

-Preventing oral thrush begins with maintaining a healthy oral microbiome, which involves strengthening your immune system and promoting beneficial bacteria.
+Preventing oral thrush begins with maintaining a healthy oral microbiome, which means strengthening your immune system and promoting friendly bacteria.

 • Maintain Good Oral Hygiene: Brush your teeth at least twice a day with a soft toothbrush and floss daily to remove biofilm from the surfaces of your teeth and gums.
 This biofilm is a primary culprit behind many mouth infections, including cavities, gum disease, and thrush.